35 Days · Angel Umez

 What if I miss a day?

 Pick up where you left off.
 Don't skip the task.
 Don't batch two days into one.
-The sequence matters.
-The spacing is part of how learning works.
+The sequence is designed.
+Work through it in order.

-Can I use AI tools while doing the tasks?
+Can I use AI tools during the exercises?

-No. The protocol specifically excludes AI tools, search, and external resources unless a task explicitly requires them.
+No. The protocol specifically excludes AI tools, search, and external resources unless a task explicitly asks for them.
 Working from your own thinking is the entire point.
 Using AI defeats it.

 Are you willing to invest

 If yes, get the workbook and start with Day 1 tomorrow.
-If not, put this page down and come back when you are.
+If not, come back when you are.